Report on Government Services 2023

 - triage category 5: non-urgent — patients seen within 120 minutes.

-- Proportion of patients staying for four hours or less, is defined as the proportion of presentations to public hospital emergency departments where the time from presentation to admission, transfer or discharge is less than or equal to four hours.
+- Proportion of patients staying for four hours or less, defined as the proportion of presentations to public hospital emergency departments where the time from presentation to admission, transfer or discharge is less than or equal to four hours.
 It is a measure of the duration of the emergency department service rather than a waiting time for emergency department care.

 High or increasing proportions for both measures are desirable.